carpentries-incubator/genome-mining/_episodes/05-bigslice-bigfam.md

 - "A input-folder containing the BGCs from antiSMASH and the taxonomic information of each genome is needed to run `BiG-SLiCE`"
 - "The results from the antiSMASH web-tool are needed to run `BiG-FAM`"
 - "Gene Cluster Families can help us to compare the metabolic capabilities of a set of bacterial lineages"
-- "We can use `BiG-FAM` to compare a BGC against the whole database and predit its Gene Cluster Family"
+- "We can use `BiG-FAM` to compare a BGC against the whole database and predict its Gene Cluster Family"
 ---

 ## BiG-SLiCE and BiG-FAM a set of tools to compare the microbial metabolic diversity